Base Game: Firefly: The Game

-This expansion comes with fifty cards, divided into twenty-five supplies and twenty-five contracts.
-So more crew to hire, guns to shoot and jobs to pull.
+Breakin’ Atmo comes with fifty cards, divided into twenty-five supplies and twenty-five contracts.
+So more crew to hire, guns to shoot, and jobs to pull.

 I get excited when games I love have expansions.
 You’re about as guaranteed to get my money as my girlfriend is if she asks if she can buy lingerie.
-But that doesn’t mean expansions are always great.
-In fact they can bog down a game, throw off the meta or mess with the production value.
+But this doesn’t mean expansions are always great.
+In fact they can bog down a game, throw off the meta, or mess with the production value.

 So what’s this expansion like?
 Does it aim to misbehave and provide at least a season’s worth of entertainment?
 Or does Fox need to teach Gale Force Nine how to cancel this production?

 However, Firefly was never about having your plans go smoothly.
 The show, and very much this game, is about utilising what you’ve got in front of you to pull off your jobs and earn enough to keep flying.
-And this expansion does that nicely.
+Breakin’ Atmo adds to this nicely.
 It’s one of those “more of the good stuff” expansions.

-I will add, that although this is a small box expansion and was never going to blow me away; it doesn’t bring with it any significantly new mechanics or ideas.
+I will add, although this is a mini-expansion and was never going to blow me away; it doesn’t bring with it any significantly new mechanics or ideas.
 It’s exactly what I said before.
 It’s more choice and variety.
-I would love more of this kind of expansion for this game.
+I would love more of this kind of expansion for Firefly.